taosdata/TDengine/README.md

 ## Install TDengine by apt-get

-If you use Debian or Ubuntu system, you can use 'apt-get' command to intall TDengine from official repository.
+If you use Debian or Ubuntu system, you can use 'apt-get' command to install TDengine from official repository.
 Please use following commands to setup:

 ```
 wget -qO - http://repos.taosdata.com/tdengine.key | sudo apt-key add -